-The Recipient has been awarded a U.S. Department of the Interior grant-in-aid in an amount not to exceed the dollar value shown on the cover page of this Grant Agreement, for the purpose of developing plans and specifications for the project in accordance with the scope of work, and timetable provided with this grant agreement.
-These federal funds must be matched on a \\\\\ basis.
+The Recipient has been awarded a l J.S.
+Department of the Interior grant-in-aid in ε an amount not to exceed the dollar value shown on the cover page of this Grant Agreement, for the purpose e of developing drawings and specifications for the project in accordance with the scope of work, and timetable provided with this grant agreement.
+These federal funds must be matched on a basis.